-A Safety Committee is created each school year.
+A Safety Committee is created each school year under the guidance of our School Site Council.
 The purpose of the committee is to review the Safety Plan on a continual basis and make any amendments which are deemed necessary in order to ensure the site is adhering to the highest standards.

-The committee meets on a monthly basis and is made up of school staff.
-All changes are brought to the attention of the entire staff at staff meetings and through email communications.
+The committee meets on a regular basis and is made up of school staff and parents.
+All changes are brought to the attention of the entire staff at staff meetings and through emails.
+A community and educational partner meeting is held annually for review and input.